Copyright for staff

 - If the artwork is not an 'incidental work' it may only be used if you cannot find a separately published copy of the work 'within a reasonable time'.

-It is a requirement that the Part VB Copyright Warning notice be included "on or with" all artwork.
+It is a requirement that the S113P Copyright Warning notice be included "on or with" all artwork.

 Copyright in material published on the internet is the same as for material published in other formats unless otherwise indicated by the copyright owner.

-Please contact the Copyright Officer for more information.
+Please contact the Copyright Advisor for more information.